MoritzKn/atom-autocomplete-jsp/README.md

 # Atom autocomplete+ provider for JSP

-This [Atom](https://atom.io) package adds autocompletion support for JSP and JSPX.
+This [Atom](https://atom.io) package adds autocompletion support for JSP with focus on it's subset JSPX.

 **Warning:**
 This package is in a very early stage.